 Aside from your own supply, you can get coffee grounds from restaurants, hotels, or coffee shops.
 Ask nicely and some would be willing to give them away for free.
 These are things that they normally discard.
 You know what they say – one man’s trash is another man’s treasure.

 Here are five amazing ways to use coffee grounds in your garden:

 Add those coffee grounds into your compost bin because they’re rich in nitrogen.
 Additionally, they also contain calcium, magnesium, potassium, and several other trace minerals.
-As a compost tip, put in newspapers and dry leaves to your compost bin, too.
+As a compost tip, put in newspapers and dry leaves in your compost bin, too.

-Simply add coffee grounds directly in your garden soil and you have instant fertilizer.
+Simply add coffee grounds directly to your garden soil and you have instant fertilizer.
 A good alternative would be to make liquid fertilizer.
 In a bucket, mix five gallons of water to two cups of used coffee grounds.
 Leave it for a couple of hours, or overnight.
 You may put it inside a spray bottle and squirt directly on the stems and leaves of your plants.

 3. Pest Control

 Use coffee grounds as a snail and slug barrier.
 Sprinkle them around plants that are prone to such pests.
 Coffee grounds are known to be abrasive so doing this will help keep pests away.